kyguy/kafka-summit-2021/README.md

         operation: Describe
         host: "*"
 ```
-Here in our KafkaUser resource, we declare a few things:
+Here in our KafkaUser resource, we focus on two things:
-- TLS client authentication
+- **Authentication**:  So our Kafka user will be recognized by the Kafka cluster via TLS client authentication.
-- Access Control Lists (ACLs)
+- **Authorization**: So our Kafka user will have privledges via Access Control Lists (ACLs) for reading and writing to our topic.

 ```
 +----------+